 You may have the greatest product or service in the world.
 But the wrong campaign means you lose out.

-All of these issues mean that your PPC campaign doesn’t work.
+All of these issues mean that you your PPC campaign doesn’t work.

-The bad agencies offer ineffectual PPC services by setting up only basic campaigns.
+Bad PPC agencies set up basic campaigns.
 Sure, they’ll build ad groups and get some ads online.